-- Candidates are usually assessed in pairs, unless there is an uneven number of candidates at a centre.
-In this case, the last test of the session will be a group of three.
-This is the only circumstance in which candidates can be assessed as a group of three. - There are a number of packs of materials from which examiners can choose tasks in any one session. - When selecting topics and resources for speaking practice, teachers can use the topics list to help them identify suitable topics to use with learners.
+- Candidates are usually assessed in pairs and occasionally in groups of three.
+When there are three candidates, the test format is unchanged but the timing will be longer: 13-15 minutes instead of 8-10 minutes.
+Examiners are trained to ensure each candidate has the same opportunity to speak whether they are in pairs or in groups of three. - There are a number of packs of materials from which examiners can choose tasks in any one session. - When selecting topics and resources for speaking practice, teachers can use the topics list to help them identify suitable topics to use with learners.